How to Wear A Kashmiri Shawl for Every Occasion

 draping-over-the-shoulders-a-way-to-wear-a-kashmiri-shawl

 The shawl is traditionally worn as a draped garment over the shoulders, often in ceremonial settings or during cultural gatherings, providing both warmth and grace.
-The ends of the shawl fall naturally, showcasing the intricate Sozni or Jaal embroidery work.
+The ends of the shawl fall naturally, showcasing the Sozni or Jaal embroidery work.

 Waist Cinch